From my childhood, my father, a self-taught artist, encouraged me to be creative and draw.

 my brother the opportunity to wander through the hills of South Limburg and Explore.

 Never forgetting my childhood in England which formed me as a person and which is a large influence on my art today.

-Now 23 years later I am married to a lovely husband who has supported me the most and who has been my main drive to become a
+Now 20+ years later I am married to a lovely husband who has supported me the most and who has been my main drive to become a goldsmith and